kartoza/docker-postgis/README.md

      ALTER DEFAULT PRIVILEGES IN SCHEMA data GRANT SELECT ON TABLES TO replicator;

-**NB** You need to setup a strong password for replication otherwise the default password for ${REPLICATION_USER} will default to `replicator`
+**NB** You need to set up a strong password for replication otherwise the default password for ${REPLICATION_USER} will default to `replicator`

 To experiment with the replication abilities, you can see a [docker-compose.yml](sample/replication/docker-compose.yml)